theQRL/docs.theqrl.org/_docs/wallet/cold-wallet.md

 2. Boot into this install USB and install tails onto USB drive 2
 3. Reboot into USB 2 with new Tails OS
 4. Generate QRL wallet
+5. Save Public and Private keys offline and destroy the wallet
+6. Feel good about yourself, go plant a tree or volunteer knowing that your Quanta is safe!

 #### Get Tails